-Documents show Queen Elizabeth pushed for former Prince Andrew as trade envoy
+Documents show Queen Elizabeth pushed for Prince Andrew to be trade envoy

 political figures political scandals